kylertran/FBLAQuiz/README.md

 <h4>Main Features:</h4>
 * 50 random questions to answer using a variety of input methods.
-<h4>FBLA Quiz user interface includes three parts:</h4>
-* Start Menu: allows you to start a new game or see the high scores.
+* Ability to save quiz results to PDF.
+* Dark mode.
+<h4>FBLA Quiz supports many input methods including:</h4>
-* Multiple Choice: questions
+* Multiple choice.
-* Checkboxes: questions
+* Checkboxes.
-* Fill in the Blank: questions.
+* Fill in the Blank.
+* Drag and drop.

 FBLA Quiz is free software distributed under unlicense.
 Read our [license page](LICENSE.md) for more information.